I just came across a blog which contained the following:

 I put a comment on one blog that had the quote, sourced to another.
 I'll see if the blogger is honest enough to let it show up.

-in the past on the practice of ascribing to Smith views he did not hold, such as support for public schooling and progressive taxation, supported by selective quotation.
+I've commented in the past on the practice of ascribing to Smith views he did not hold, such as support for public schooling and progressive taxation, supported by selective quotation.
 Most of those are probably honest errors by people who didn't actually read the text with any care, but this looks like deliberate dishonesty.

 For those who are curious, what Smith is saying in the quote is that a particular tax, desirable on other grounds, should not be rejected just because it falls more heavily on the rich.
 His first maxim of taxation, however, at the beginning of the relevant section of the book, is that tax burden should be proportional to income.

 Perhaps I'm missing something, but what do you think is the difference between "the rich should" and "it is not very unreasonable that the rich should".

 They seem to effectively say the same thing to me...
 I'm not seeing the change in meaning.

 Don't both exhibit a support for progressive taxation?

 If you google the quote your version comes up a lot...
 I'm not sure why they lopped it off.
 It doesn't seem to change anything substantive to me.
 Which I guess means I think you're right on a technicality :) but it's hard for me to think they're being "dishonest" if the exact same point from Smith is being communicated (and they didn't change anything in what they did quote, obviously).

 Could this be an edition thing?
 It looks like the end of the sentence is a little different as well.

 juss sum standard faggot liberal thinking that his idea of what should be need necessarily be progogated and made real, by moral authority, his moral authority. from there, it's only a matter of the acquisition of force. evil.